 ![]() |

 The first version of MatInspector is described in Quandt et al., 1995 (NAR).
-A paper describing all the new features of the current version of MatInspector has been published in 2005 (Cartharius et al., 2005, Bioinformatics).
+A paper describing various new features of MatInspector has been published in 2005 (Cartharius et al., 2005, Bioinformatics).

 Generally, MatInspector can